Cricket Is More Than a Game for Filipinas in Hong Kong

 Team captain Josie Arimas was the driving force behind the Divas’ formation in 2017.
 Arimas, 50, a former softball player in the Philippines, was introduced to cricket in 2015 and spent two years playing with a Hong Kong team before deciding to form her own squad.
 She received enough interest from fellow Filipinas to go ahead with her plan.

-“We’d had enough of playing softball, it was boring.
+“We’d had enough of playing softball; it was boring.
 Cricket was a new sport,” Arimas says.

 She found an ally in Animesh Kulkarni, an Indian businessman and cricket fanatic, who brought the team under the aegis of his Subcont Cricket Club (SCC) and became its manager.

-Kulkarni is one of the many South Asian expats around the world who help cricket grow.
+Kulkarni, 58, is one of the many South Asian expats around the world who help cricket grow.
 His love for the game, what he terms keeda (a colloquial Hindi term for an obsession), has seen him become a mainstay of the Hong Kong cricket scene since he moved to the city in the early 1990s.

 “I had a stroke about 15 years ago and couldn’t move my left arm, but it’s that keeda that gave me the willpower to work to raise my hand for the umpire signals,” Kulkarni says.